-You may have convinced yourself that if you were ever in an unhealthy, toxic relationship, you’d know.
+You may have convinced yourself that if you were ever in a toxic relationship, you’d know.
 You’d be able to sniff it out the moment things take a wrong turn and ultimately kick boo thang to the curb.
-Or, maybe you’ve never really had a relationship to compare the dynamics of your current relationship to so you don’t really know what to make of it and you’ve gotten used to the unhealthy behavior, ultimately learning to deal with it.
-You keep it moving.
+But what if – before you know what’s hit you – you’re entangled in a cycle?
+You’ve gotten used to the unhealthy behavior and as each day passes you wonder how you will survive the next.
+Now, you’ve acclimated and you’re stuck.

 Now let’s dive into the signs you need to be looking for to determine whether or not you should stay in your relationship